What happened next? 10 players stripped of the captain’s armband

 Controversy seems to constantly follow the PSG forward around and the 2019 Copa America proved to be no exception.

-Despite being named skipper just eight months earlier, the 29-year-old was snubbed in favour of Dani Alves as a result of several off-field issues.
+Despite being named skipper just eight months earlier, the 30-year-old was snubbed in favour of Dani Alves as a result of several off-field issues.

-Brazil have come to rely on Neymar’s performances in recent years — with the PSG man breaking Ronaldo’s record as the nation’s second-highest goalscorer last year — but they coped just fine without his leadership skills and secured the title with a 3-1 victory over Peru in the final.
+Brazil have come to rely on Neymar’s performances in recent years — with the PSG man now his nation’s joint-top goalscorer alongside Pele — but they coped just fine without his leadership skills in 2019 and secured the title with a 3-1 victory over Peru in the final.

 Everton, Gabriel Jesus and Richarlison were all on the scoresheet.